| NCAT’s Frequently Asked Questions

 - The elephant in the room of any course redesign project is what will happen to the cost savings that are achieved.
 Since buy-in at all levels of the organization is critical to a successful course redesign effort, NCAT encourages an early and frank discussion of the topic with all stakeholders.

 - Institutional participants have used cost savings in the following ways:

 - Left the savings in the department that achieved them for continuous improvement projects or for additional course redesigns.

-- Provide a greater range of offerings at the second-year, upper-division or graduate levels.
+- Provided a greater range of offerings at the second-year, upper-division or graduate levels.

-- Accommodate greater numbers of students using the same amount of resources.
+- Accommodated greater numbers of students using the same amount of resources to accommodate demand.